Saz4nd0ra/Saz4nd0ra/README.md

 ## About me

-Hi! 👋 I'm Michael Schwieger, also known as Saz4nd0ra, and I'm an austrian computer science student and hobbyist programmer in the age of `{currentYear - 2001}`.
+Hi! 👋 I'm Michael Schwieger, also known as Saz4nd0ra, and I'm a <!--age:2001-06-28-->19 years old, austrian computer science student and hobbyist programmer.

 I love playing with operating systems, creating useless applications and trying different methods to mess up things.
 I'm a huge lover of Arch Linux (btw, I use Arch).
 Mostly, I'm working with Python, Java and Go, but sometimes I try different things out, like web development with JavaScript.